-Common side effects of ovulation and menstruation are nausea, cramping, and headaches.
+Common side effects of ovulation and menstruation are breast tenderness nausea, cramping, and headaches.
 If you notice the return of these symptoms, it is a good indicator your body is beginning to resume its monthly cycle.

 Some women experience these signs for a few months before their period actually resumes.
 This is a good sign your body is transitioning back to full fertility (source).

 In my experience, women do not pay enough attention to their cervical mucus.
 This is one way to actually catch a fertile time before that first period occurs after giving birth.